Purchasing (Policy 6130)

 g.
 Goods and services for which competitive solicitation procedures are impractical.

 i.
 Property held for resale, such as bookstore inventory.

 j.
 Purchase of copyrighted materials available primarily from the publisher.

 l.
 Preventative maintenance and repair of scientific equipment, when the services are only available from a single supplier.

 m.
 Ongoing maintenance, upgrades, support, or additional licenses for software or other information technology solutions, including a change in the manner of solution delivery; which software or solution was originally acquired in compliance with the purchasing laws in effect at the time of acquisition.

 3.4.5 Emergency Purchases

 a.
-The UPD, or designee, may authorize emergency purchases of goods and services when determined necessary and in the best interest of the University.
+The Procurement and Vendor Services Director, or designee, may authorize emergency purchases of goods and services when determined necessary and in the best interest of the University.
 Examples of circumstances that could necessitate an emergency purchase include:a) Unforeseen or beyond the control of the University or constituting a force majeure.

 b.
 Present a real, immediate or extreme threat to the proper performance of essential University functions.